ubiq/twine/README.md

 cd MultiSigWallet

 # Latest NodeJS (v12.13.0) does NOT appear to work correctly.
-# You should use NVM and install Node v6.17.1 for best results: https://github.com/nvm-sh/nvm
+# You should use NVM and install Node v8.17.0 for best results: https://github.com/nvm-sh/nvm
-# Tested by @Privex on 2019-Nov-06 with v6.17.1 with success
-nvm install v6.17.1
+nvm install v8.17.0

 # node-gyp is required for 'npm install' to work correctly
 npm install node-gyp